Dulles International Airport: Roads

 Washington Dulles is accessible via the Dulles Access Road/Dulles Greenway (State Route 267) and State Route 28.
 The Access Road is a toll-free, limited access highway owned by the Metropolitan Washington Airports Authority (MWAA) to facilitate car access to Washington Dulles from the Capital Beltway and Interstate 66.
 After it opened, non-airport traffic between Washington and Reston became so heavy that a parallel set of toll lanes were added on the same right-of-way to accommodate non-airport traffic (Dulles Toll Road).
 The airport-only lanes are both less congested and toll-free.
 As of November 1, 2008, MWAA assumed responsibility from the Virginia Department of Transportation both for operating the Dulles Toll Road and for the construction of the Silver Line down its median.
 Route 28, which runs north–south along the eastern edge of the airport, has been upgraded to a limited access highway, with the interchanges financed through a property tax surcharge on nearby business properties.
 The Dulles Toll Road (VA-267) is extended to the south of Leesburg as the Dulles Greenway.

 Public transportation

 The Dulles Airport Station of the Washington Metro is part of the system's Silver Line.

 Washington Metro service is available to Dulles via the station on the Silver Line.
 Service began operation on November 15, 2022.

-Fairfax Connector bus routes 981 and 983 serve Washington Dulles, connecting to the Herndon–Monroe park & ride lot in Herndon, the Reston Town Center transit in Reston, the Wiehle–Reston East Metro station, and the Steven F. Udvar-Hazy Center Air and Space Museum.
-Formerly, the Metrobus 5A route served at the airport.
+Fairfax Connector bus routes 952 (to Herndon station, Reston Town Center station, and Wiehle–Reston East station via Sunset Hills Road) and 983 (to Innovation Center station and Steven F. Udvar-Hazy Center) serve Washington Dulles at the Kiss and Fly near the airport Metro station (moved from a terminal-adjacent stop in November 2025).
+Formerly, the Metrobus 5A route served the airport.

 Megabus provides service from Dulles to Charlottesville and Blacksburg.

 Washington Flyer has a monopoly to operate cabs from Washington Dulles Airport.
 Uber and Lyft are popular modes of transport to and from the airport, and MWAA receives a $4 fee per trip, which is included in the quoted fare.